 In today’s rapidly changing world, strong analytical skills and the lens of complementary disciplines are essential to understand new dynamics and to design policy.
 In this perspective, the Master in International Affairs offers:

-- a substantial familiarisation with at least two disciplines in international relations, and specialisation in two of the following three innovative themes: Global and regional integration, Security and conflict management, and Global society.
+- a substantial familiarisation with at least two disciplines in international relations, and specialization in two of the following three innovative themes: Global and regional integration, Security and conflict management, and Global society.

 At the Institute, we are keen on offering the best conditions for independent thinking and collective learning.
-The MIA programme provides:
+The MIA program provides: